 Then Jack Kennedy came along - what a contrast.
 No glasses, no hat, a full head of rich, brown hair, a hot-looking, cosmopolitan babe of a wife.
 He was nobody's grandfather.
 He was a new generation - a man who looked forward, not backward: "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the Earth."

 JFK represented America's Future - the promise of a bold, bright, perfect tomorrow.
-As the lyrics from the Broadway musical, 'Camelot', proclaimed:
+As Alan J. Lerner's lyrics from the Broadway musical, 'Camelot', proclaimed:

 In short, there's simply not